 From shirts and sweaters to our favorite jackets, here’s what we bring to keep us warm (and lookin’ good, but only if we’re inside somewhere warm) from the waist up.

 - Sweaters: We wear a LOT of sweaters when we travel in the winter.
 We dress them up by layering them over our collared shirts or adding scarves.
 But we wear them just about every day!
-Again, your best bet is a merino wool sweater for maximum warmth and minimal smell.
-Jeremy and I each have a Smartwool merino wool crew neck base-layer that we wear constantly (this is his, this is mine).
-But if you’re looking for something with more pizzazz, you can actually find some REALLY cute options at Banana Republic (like this one or this one) or Men’s Wearhouse for dudes.
+If it’s not freezing cold, you can get away with a cute sweater like this one, maybe layered over an insulating wool cami.
+But if the temps dip below 40, your best bet is a merino wool sweater for maximum warmth and minimal smell.
+You can find some REALLY cute options at Everlane.
+(This one is my favorite!)

 - Long Sleeve Crew: A staple of our winter wardrobe is a thin, stretchy long sleeve crew.
 They’re perfect for layering under vests – and keeping you from overheating if it’s not THAT cold out.
+Jeremy and I each have a basic long-sleeved merino wool crew neck that we wear constantly (this is his, this is mine).
+For warmer days, a stretchy long-sleeve crew like this works just fine!

-- Packable Down Jacket: We each bring two jackets on a winter trip: our heavy wool one for extra-cold days, and a lightweight, travel-friendly packable goose down jacket.
+- Packable Down Jacket: We each bring two jackets on a winter trip: our heavy wool one for extra-cold days, and a lightweight, travel-friendly packable down jacket.
 It’s perfect for those days when I just want the freedom of not wearing a big coat, but it’s also a fantastic added layer.
 We keep our jackets stuffed in our daypacks in case we need an extra layer of warmth on super cold days.
 Here’s my jacket and Jeremy’s jacket.
 If you’ll be in sub-zero temperatures, we recommend a higher fill, like 850 fill down – that just means there’s more feathers in your jacket, which means you’ll be warmer!
 This is the jacket I wore for -30 degree adventures in the Norwegian Arctic.

 From the Waist Down

 Not all pants are created equally, and we’re REALLY persnickety about our pants.
 They have to be comfortable, stretchy, made to last, and – most importantly of all – have pockets!

 Extra room to layer with merino wool leggings underneath is also crucial for really cold destinations.
 If you want to know a LOT more about the pants we’re obsessed with, we’ve got entire posts dedicated to our favorite women’s travel pants and men’s travel pants.

 - Travel Jeans: Unlike regular jeans, travel jeans are designed specifically to solve travel-related woes.
 One of my personal woes is the lack of pockets on women’s jeans.
 My favorite travel jeans, made by Aviator USA, have 6 HUGE POCKETS.
 And 2 of them are zipped and hidden inside other pockets, for extra pickpocket protection – crucial in any European country.
 Jeremy and I each have several pairs of Aviator USA jeans.
 They’re super stretchy and buttery soft, dry quickly in the rain or when wet, and keep our legs warm when it’s cold out.
 They’re cozy enough to wear on a plane, stretchy enough to accommodate 2-3 extra layers of clothing (and that 5 extra pounds of holiday weight I always seem to bring back home with me), and they’re super cute!
 We’re both obsessed.
 You can get a pair of men’s or women’s jeans on the Aviator USA website.